LoganSutton13/BlueberryBooks/README.md

 ```

 #### Production (Vercel)
-1. Create a Vercel Postgres database in your Vercel project
+1. Create a database via Vercel Storage (Neon, Supabase, or Prisma Postgres recommended)
-2. Set the `DATABASE_URL` environment variable in Vercel
+2. Set the `DATABASE_URL` environment variable in Vercel with the connection string
 3. Initialize the database using Vercel CLI or manually run migrations

 ### Environment Variables